 Co-PI(s): Misha Rabinovich (Misha_Rabinovich@uml.edu)

-Student Investigator(s): Maria Camila Borrero, Carter Cotrupi, Michael Doyle, Annmarie Khairalla, and Sydney Venuti
+Student Investigator(s): Maria Camila Borrero, Courtney Carnevale, Melanie Case, Annmarie Khairalla, Jordanne Love, and Thomas Nelson

 Date Submitted: 08/04/2016

 This form has been approved for use by the UML IRB and is valid for up to one year from the approval date.
 (PIs -Give a copy of this form to the study participant after they sign it.
 Originals are to be retained by the PI.)